shukla-surendra/OxideOS/docs/build_iso_with_grub_mac.md

 grub-file --is-x86-multiboot path/to/kernel.elf && echo "OK: multiboot v1"
 ```

-If you see `no multiboot header found`, your binary doesn’t have a proper Multiboot header.
+If you see `no multiboot header found`, binary doesn’t have a proper Multiboot header.
 Fix that before proceeding.

 ---